Frequently Asked Questions about Independent Living

 Bringing a pet into the home can be a great and rewarding experience, and Leisure Networks would be pleased to support housemates in building their skills in pet ownership.
 The ability to have a pet will depend on a few factors, such as the ownership status of the residence, the type of pet and an agreement between all housemates (if the home is shared).

 The decision and approval from any relevant authorities is the responsibility of the customer and their families and/or care team to confirm and inform Leisure Networks.
-Leisure Networks may request to meet with the housemates to discuss how the pet will be cared for, the responsibilities of each individual and the ways our staff can support the introduction and ongoing care of the pet.
+Leisure Networks may request to meet with the housemates to discuss how the pet will be cared for, the responsibilities of each individual and the ways our staff can support the introduction and ongoing care of the pet (staff will not be responsible for the day-to-day care of the animal).

 Can I have family and friends come and visit?